United States Supreme Court Asked to Consider Whether Veterans’ Benefits Should Be Subject to Spousal Support Claims

 Seek Advice about Spousal Support from an Experienced Alabama Divorce Attorney

 If you are considering divorce, it is important to talk to an experienced family law attorney about all of the legal issues that accompany divorce, including spousal support.
-In northern and central Alabama, please contact family lawyer Lana Hawkins of Hawkins Law, LLC.
+In northern and central Alabama, please contact family lawyer Lana Hawkins of The Hawkins Law Firm.
 Ms. Hawkins has helped many clients achieve fair and favorable support arrangements that also reflect the most beneficial situation available to them according to current interpretations of family law.